VarunCypherV/ApprovalsSystem/README.md

 - Express-Mongoose-BodyParser and Axios: `npm install express mongoose body-parser ejs axios`
 - Nodemailer (email notifications): `npm install nodemailer`

-Spin up two terminals and `cd` into `approvalsystem` in one and `server` in another.
+-Spin up two terminals and `cd` into `approvalsystem` in one and `server` in another.
-Run `npm start` to launch the website and `nodemon app.js` to start the server in their respective terminals.
+-Run `npm start` to launch the website and `nodemon app.js` to start the server in their respective terminals.
-Note: The Server runs on localhost:5000, and the website runs on localhost:3000.
+-Note: The Server runs on localhost:5000, and the website runs on localhost:3000.

 **Backend Collection Example (one of each collection):**